 - Continued follow-up of participants in the SPORT trial will assess long-term outcomes and the cost effectiveness of surgical or nonsurgical management of spinal stenosis and other back problems.

-- SPORT researchers are also developing web-based tools that allow patients with low back disorders to apply the best clinical evidence to their individual circumstances and make more informed treatment choices about back surgery.
+- SPORT researchers have developed web-based tools that allow patients with low back disorders to apply the best clinical evidence to their individual circumstances and make more informed treatment choices about back surgery.
 A strong collaboration of researchers will develop, validate, and evaluate novel methods for disseminating individualized risk and benefit information.